unsubtract/brainf--k.h/README.md

 ```
 ---
 ### Usage
-Have `brainfuck.h` ready in your source directory and
+Have brainfuck.h ready in your source directory and
-add `#include "brainfuck.h` to your source files
+add `#include "brainfuck.h"` to your source files
 (the converter does this automatically).

 You can change the cell size with the `BRAINFUCK_CELLSIZE` macro,
 and tape length with the `BRAINFUCK_MEMSIZE` macro.<br>
-Make sure these are defined before the `brainfuck.h` include.
+Make sure these are defined before the include.

 Now you can try it out in a C compiler:
 ```sh